bamman-group/bamman-group/_pages/home.md

 permalink: /
 ---

+Welcome to [David Bamman](https://people.ischool.berkeley.edu/~dbamman/)'s research group!
 We are a research group at University of California, Berkeley's [School of Information](https://ischool.berkeley.edu) and [BAIR](https://bair.berkeley.edu/).
 Our work spans a variety of areas, including but not limited to: computational social science, cultural analytics, natural language processing, and computational precision health.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->